 - Stereostatic Body Radiation Therapy (SBRT): Newer radiation techniques help doctors target liver tumours while reducing the radiation to nearby healthy tissues.
 This makes it more effective and reduces side effects.
 SBRT allows treatment to be completed in a shorter time as compared to EBRT.

-- Selective Internal Radiation Therapy (SIRT): This is a treatment for liver cancers that delivers million of tiny radioactive microspheres or beads called SIR -Spheres directly to the liver tumours.
+- Selective Internal Radiation Therapy (SIRT): This is a treatment for liver cancers that delivers millions of tiny radioactive microspheres or beads called SIR-Spheres directly to the liver tumours.
 SIRT is a way of using radiotherapy to control cancers in the liver that can’t be removed with surgery.
 It is a type of internal radiotherapy.
 It is sometimes called radioembolisation or trans-arterial radioemboilisation (TARE).

 Immunotherapy: It is the use of medicines that help a person’s own immune system find and destroy cancer cells.
-It can one used to treat people with liver cancer.
+It can be used to treat people with liver cancer.

 Targeted Therapy: This is performed by administrating a number of drugs to the patient which will target certain components of the cancer cells.